colin-gourlay/sundown-sessions/src/content/releases/s/siobhan-wilson/there-are-no-saints/index.md

 ---
 ## About

-There Are No Saints is a release by Siobhan Wilson released in 2017-07-14.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Make You Mine.
+*There Are No Saints* earns its place in the Sundown Sessions catalogue through “Make You Mine”, a selection that offers a direct route into Siobhan Wilson's work.

+Heard in the context of the full release, “Make You Mine” is an invitation to explore beyond the track featured on the show.